- Self-Directed IRAs

 - About Us

 With a self-directed IRA, your investment options are not limited to publicly traded companies in the stock market.
-You have the ability to invest in private companies, or private entities, in a tax-advantaged environment.
+You have the ability to invest in private assets, such as private equity, private placements, or private entities, in a tax-advantaged environment.

-Frequently Asked Questions: Investing in Private Entities with Your Retirement Account
+Frequently Asked Questions: Investing in Private Equity or Private Entities with Your Retirement Account

 1. What are the rules related to private entity investing in my account?

-Some important rules to remember about investing in an entity within a qualified account:
+Some important rules to remember about investing in an entity within a retirement account:

-- If you are purchasing ownership of an existing entity, total ownership of disqualified individuals (including you) cannot be 50 percent or higher
+- If you are purchasing ownership of an existing entity, total ownership of disqualified individuals (including you) cannot be greater than 50 percent

 - Your limited partnership or LLC may be subject to Unrelated Business Income Tax (UBIT)